AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/11_symbols.md

 // Mark
 ```

-Here we have our office object with 3 people, two of which share the same name.
+Here we have our office object with three people, two of which share the same name.
 To avoid naming collisions we can use symbols.

 ```javascript